fluidkey/fluidkey-stealth-account-kit/technical-walkthrough.md

 See [`generateKeysFromSignature`](/src/generateKeysFromSignature.ts) in the trust kit.

 The private key pair never leaves the user's client and is not stored locally.
-Every time the user re-opens the Fluidkey app, they must sign the key generation message again to derive their private keys.
+Every time the user re-opens the Fluidkey app and wants to send funds out, they must sign the key generation message again to derive their private keys.

 The private key pair is composed of two keys:
 - A **private spending key** used to control user funds and sign transactions